aws-samples/aws-devops-pipeline-accelerator/gitlab-ci/README.md

-# GitLab pipelines for deploying Terraform, CDK and CloudFormation IaC templates
+# GitLab CI for deploying Terraform, CDK and CloudFormation IaC templates
 This directory contians GitLab templates as building blocks for deploying Terrafrom, CDK and CloudFormation IaC code.

 It contains: